Case study: Youth group sponsors and the male stripper

 She thinks about talking to the youth pastor.
 But she's not sure what she should say.
 Should she tell him the whole story as she has heard it?
 Should she name those involved?
 Should she demand a "house cleaning" in terms of the sponsor list for the youth group?
 Should she say anything to her daughter?

 She thinks about just walking away from the church.
-But, she also feels some responsibility to help the church become what it's supposed to be.
+But she also feels some responsibility to help the church become what it's supposed to be.
 She thinks about trying to see the senior pastor.
-But, she knows he is extremely busy, and she's also afraid he'll just think she is a gossip or troublemaker.
+But she knows he is swamped, and she's also afraid he'll just think she is a gossip or troublemaker.

 Jan wonders if she is overreacting to what her friend Beth thinks is just a harmless joke.